crra/hex-microservice/README.md

 # Building behind a corporate proxy

 If the docker image is build behind a corporate proxy, one can either use the global instance or a local proxy running on localhost (e.g. CNTLM).
 Either way, the proxy can be configured with the environment variable `CONTAINER_HTTP_PROXY` and `CONTAINER_HTTPS_PROXY`.
-The task process `task docker` will set the proxy variables based on this variables.
+The [Task](https://taskfile.dev) process `task docker` will set the proxy variables based on this variables.

 If the setup is by coincidence Windows 10 with WSL2 and docker installed inside a WSL distro (not the docker desktop client), placing the following code in the `.bashrc`: